Sanket-k-Ghorpade/Timesheet_Application/README.md

 Timesheet Management Application
-This is a full-stack web application for managing employee timesheets, built with an ASP.NET Core Web API backend and a vanilla HTML, CSS, and JavaScript frontend.
+This repository contains the source code for a full-stack timesheet management system, built with a secure ASP.NET Core backend and a clean, responsive vanilla JavaScript frontend.

-Features
+## Key Features
-Employee Registration & Login: Secure user account creation and authentication.

-JWT Authentication: The API is secured using JSON Web Tokens to protect endpoints.
+Secure User Management: Includes endpoints for employee registration and JWT-based authentication.

-Timesheet CRUD: Authenticated users can create, read, update, and delete their own timesheet entries.
+Full CRUD Operations: Authenticated users can create, read, update, and delete their own timesheet entries.

+Protected API: Role-based access control is implicitly handled by ensuring users can only access their own data.

-Clean Architecture: The backend follows a repository-service pattern for a clear separation of concerns.
+Clean Architecture: The backend is designed with a layered architecture to ensure separation of concerns and maintainability.

-Database Migrations: The database schema is managed using Entity Framework Core migrations.
+Database First Approach: The database schema is managed and versioned using Entity Framework Core migrations.

-Tech Stack
+## Tech Stack & Architecture
-Backend
+This application is built using modern .NET practices and a decoupled architecture.

-ASP.NET Core 8 Web API
+Framework: ASP.NET Core 8

-Entity Framework Core 8
+Data Access: Entity Framework Core 8

-SQL Server
+Database: SQL Server

-JWT Bearer Authentication

-Frontend
+Architecture:

+Layered Architecture (Controllers, Services, Repositories)

+Repository Pattern

+Dependency Injection

+API Design: RESTful, using Data Transfer Objects (DTOs) to define a clear API contract.

+Frontend:

+Vanilla JavaScript (ES6+)

+Bootstrap 5 for styling

 HTML5

-CSS3 (with Bootstrap 5 for styling)

-Vanilla JavaScript (ES6+)

-Getting Started
+## Getting Started
-1. Backend Setup
+Backend Setup
 Open the Timesheet_Application_Backend.sln file in Visual Studio.

-In appsettings.development.json, update the DefaultConnection string to point to your SQL Server instance.
+Update the DefaultConnection string in appsettings.development.json to point to your SQL Server instance.

-Open the Package Manager Console and run Update-Database to apply the migrations and create the database schema.
+In the Package Manager Console, run Update-Database to apply migrations.

-Run the project (press F5).
+Run the project (F5).

-2. Frontend Setup
+Frontend Setup
-Open the Timesheet_Application_Frontend folder in a code editor like VS Code.
+Open the Timesheet_Application_Frontend folder in a code editor.

-In script.js, update the apiBaseUrl variable to match the URL of your running backend (e.g., https://localhost:7207/api).
+In script.js, update the apiBaseUrl variable to match your running backend's URL.

-Open the index.html file in a web browser.
+Open index.html in a web browser.

-How to Use
-Register: Create a new employee account from the registration page.

-Login: Use the registered credentials to log in.
-You will receive a JWT token which is stored in the browser's session storage.

-Manage Timesheets: Once logged in, you can view, add, edit, and delete your timesheet entries.
-All requests to the timesheet API are authenticated using the stored token.